 Melbourne bartender from the Black Pearl, Chris Hysted, first created the Death Flip cocktail around 2010.
 This variation on a flip is a herbaceous mix of Blanco Tequila, Yellow Chartreuse and Jagermeister – a smooth, creamy texture with a punch of flavour.

-Straining a shaken cocktail then elevates the texture by removing pips, pulp and smaller ice shards.
-Straining a stirred cocktail is as important, removing smaller ice shards which will add extra dilution to a spirit-forward cocktail and potentially throwing off the balance that you’ve worked hard to achieve.
+Straining a shaken cocktail elevates the texture by removing pips, pulp and smaller ice shards.
+Straining a stirred cocktail is as important, removing smaller ice shards which will add extra dilution to a spirit-forward cocktail and potentially throw off the balance that you’ve worked hard to achieve.

 As a rule of thumb (and of course there are exceptions), drinks that contain juice, cream or eggs should be shaken.
 A few examples are the daiquiri, whiskey sour, tom collins (best to top with soda after shaking and straining), cosmopolitan and margarita.